Hornsea 2 has a capacity of 1,320MW, and was the largest offshore wind farm in the world on completion.

 Hornsea 2 so far

-So, for almost 38% of days it was not achieving Orsted's claim, even on average over a day.
+So, for about 46% of days it was not achieving Orsted's claim, even on average over a day.

-On over a third of days, where will the power for those 1.4 million homes come from?
+On almost half of days since going live, where did the power for those 1.4 million homes come from?

 But what is most worrying is the number of days on which Hornsea 2 was generating very little electricity - if any.

 On several days Hornsea 2 has taken more power from the grid than it put in.
-On two days it generated no power at all.
+On three days it generated no power at all.